-- Once a year, councillors, constituted community groups, resident associations and similar groups will be invited to submit proposals for consideration by the Council. - 6.9 The bidding round and deadlines will be advertised on the Council's website and social media channels.
+- 5.9 Once a year, councillors, constituted community groups, resident associations and similar groups will be invited to submit proposals for consideration by the Council. - 5.10 The bidding round and deadlines will be advertised on the Council's website and social media channels.
 The CIL team will email information to a list of contacts at community groups.
-Ward councillors will also be informed of the opportunity and invited to work with local communities on potential bids. - 6.10 Initial technical assessment (stage 1) of the bids following the deadline is undertaken by the CIL team, using the criteria set out at Section 7.
+Ward councillors will also be informed of the opportunity and invited to work with local communities on potential bids. - 5.11 Initial technical assessment (stage 1) of the bids following the deadline is undertaken by the CIL team, using the criteria set out at Section 6.
 Shortlisted bids will be progressed to stage two.
-The CIL Member Working Group, advised by the CIL team will prioritise the bids.
-This is followed by a briefing for ward councillors. - 6.11 The proposed funding allocation for the neighbourhood portions will be presented by the CIL Member Working group to the Licensing and Planning Policy Committee for approval.
-For any spend over £50,000, this will then be referred to Strategy and Resources Committee for ratification in line with the Council's Financial Regulations. - 6.12 The anticipated timetable for decision making is set out at the end of Section 6.
+The CIL Member Working Group, advised by the CIL team will prioritise the bids. - 5.12 The proposed funding allocation for the neighbourhood portions will be presented by the CIL Member Working group to the Strategy and Resources Committee for approval. - 5.13 The anticipated timetable for decision making is set out at the end of Section 5.
 The timetable will be communicated to interested parties in advance each year.